johnstaveley/SecurityEssentials/Developer README.md

 Recaptcha repository: https://github.com/tanveery/recaptcha-net, Documentation: https://github.com/tanveery/recaptcha-net/blob/master/README.md

-VNet integration for the Azure App Service only works on the Premium tier
+FXCop and code analysis have switches to check security.
+They are added through NuGet packages and then you can see the analyzers installed under references.
+Each of the analyzers contains code rules, the severity of which can be tweeked for your application.
+A detailed description can also be viewed.
+The security rules 'SecurityRulesEnabled.ruleset' is taken from %USERPROFILE%\.nuget\packages\microsoft.codeanalysis.fxcopanalyzers\ then current version and rulesets subfolder.
+Get SecurityRulesEnabled.ruleset and copy it to the root of your project.
+Then edit the project add <CodeAnalysisRuleSet>SecurityRulesEnabled.ruleset</CodeAnalysisRuleSet> to the first property group.
+This will only show you security issues.

 Known Issues
 ------------

 Creating secrets such as passwords with $^ in them can cause the build pipeline to fail, this is because the characters are handled properly in powershell.
+VNet integration for the Azure App Service only works on the Premium tier.
+The Premium tier cannot be deployed to an MSDN subscription.